Jma353/jma353.github.io/_posts/2017-1-27-FlaskDevOps.md

 run.py    # runs the app on a port
 {% endhighlight %}

 The entire functional backend of a `Flask` app is housed in a parent module called `app`.
 You can create this by creating a directory `app` and populating it with an `__init__.py` file.
 Then, inside that `app` directory, you can create modules that describe the resources of your app.
 These modules should be as de-coupled and reusable as possible.
-For example, let's say I need a bunch of user authentication logic with the `Google Sign-In` described by a couple of endpoints and helper functions.
+For example, let's say I need a bunch of user authentication logic described by a couple of endpoints and helper functions.
 These might be useful in another `Flask` app and can be comfortably separated from other functionality.
-As a result, I would make a module called `gauth` inside my app directory.
+As a result, I would make a module called `accounts` inside my app directory.
 Each module (including `app`) should also have a `templates` directory if you plan on adding any `HTML` views to your app.

 In general, your filesystem should resemble something like this: